MDAnalysis/UserGuide/doc/source/testing.rst

 taken from the original GitHub issue.
 However, it is always worth considering additional use cases and writing corresponding tests.

-Adding tests is one of the most common requests after code is pushed to MDAnalysis.
-Therefore, it is worth getting in the habit of writing tests ahead of time so this is never an issue.
-We strive for >85% our code to be covered by tests.

 Like many packages, MDAnalysis uses `pytest
 <http://doc.pytest.org/en/latest/>`_ and some of the `numpy.testing
 <http://docs.scipy.org/doc/numpy/reference/routines.testing.html>`_ framework.